AzimoLabs/ConditionWatcher/README.md

 ##### Instruction.java - informs what to wait for
 It provides ConditionWatcher with information what should be scanned and when conditions are met.
 ConditionWatcher will keep calling Instrucion's `checkCondition()` method with interval until it returns true.
-Furthermore Instruction contains `getDescription()` method where you can place your additional your own additional logs (for example dump of elements connected to your current wait).
+Furthermore Instruction contains `getDescription()` method where you can place additional logs (for example dump of elements connected to your current wait).

 ConditionWatcher in test code looks like that: